magento/architecture/design-documents/graph-ql/coverage/url-resolver-identifier.md

    }
  ```
 As of now this feature is not possible, but it has to be introduced to unlock this flow.
+A separate proposal for product will be requested.

  ## Alternatives